Hilbert's $19^{\text{th}}$ problem revisited: Degenerate Convex Functionals in Two Dimensions

 \section{Degenerate Convex Functionals in Two Dimensions}

-In this section we discuss the regularity of Lipschitz minimizers of (\ref{VarInt}) in the case that the Lagrangian $F$ is not smooth and uniformly convex.
+In this section we begin to discuss the regularity of Lipschitz minimizers of (\ref{VarInt}) in the case that $F$ is not smooth and uniformly convex.
 One important example is the $p$-Laplace energy density

 with $p > 1$ and $p \neq 2$.
 Another important example, which arises in models of traffic congestion (see e.g. \cite{CF}), is